KWCF is a charity for charities.

 1. Affordable Housing – where everyone has a place to call home

-2. Healthy Child and Youth Development – where all children and youth have the foundation they need to thrive and reach their potential
+2. Healthy Children & Youth – where all children and youth have the foundation they need to thrive and reach their potential

 3. Social Inclusion – where everyone is welcome and can belong